chri3i/Ruvaak-Readme/README.md

 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

+#### Beta Install

+- To install a beta version of the list (I might publish updates as an open beta first to ensure stability with the main release) refer to the [beta install instructions](https://github.com/chri3i/Ruvaak-Readme/blob/main/.github/Beta%20Release%20instructions.md)

 ##### Problems with installation

 It is possible that you may encounter an error with Wabbajack when installing.
 Some common issues are listed below.